MicrosoftDocs/appcenter-docs/docs/test-cloud/rest-api.md

 ms.assetid: 2abb4242-658c-4914-8ec0-d0c4967d3729
 ---

-# Run UI Tests using AppCenter REST API
+# Run UI Tests using App Center REST API
-We've received a lot of requests where users wanted an example on how to Upload their App Package, Test Binaries and queue UI Tests using our API.
+This example shows how to upload an app package, test binaries, and queue UI tests using our API.

-We've decided to create a highly detailed one.
-We hope you find this useful and informative!

 ## Steps
-1. Use the [create test run POST method](https://openapi.appcenter.ms/#/test/test_createTestRun) to receive a **test run ID** which you'll use later.
-You should save that ID for using the Response Header.
+1. Use the [create test run POST method](https://openapi.appcenter.ms/#/test/test_createTestRun) to receive a **test run ID** which you'll use later for the Response Header.

 **Sample Request** https://api.appcenter.ms/v0.1/apps/MSKASANI/DroidAppSampleXamarin/test_runs
 ![Screenshot demonstrating API usage](images/test-runs-api.png)

-2. **Create file hashes** for each file you want to upload to AppCenter Test.
+2. **Create file hashes** for each file you want to upload to App Center Test.

 You can get the file hashes by running the command `shasum`.
 This utility is available in Mac/Linux machines by default.
 For Windows, consider installing Git Bash and use it instead.